Oscar Turner (1825–1896)

 He was admitted to the bar and practiced until 1861.

-He served in the Kentucky State Senate 1867–1871.
+He represented the 2nd district of the Kentucky Senate from 1867 to 1871, which comprised Ballard, Marshall, and McCracken Counties.

 Turner was elected as an Independent Democrat to the Forty-sixth Congress, as a Democrat to the Forty-seventh Congress, and as an Independent Democrat to the Forty-eighth Congress (March 4, 1879 – March 3, 1885).

 He resumed the practice of law.

 He died in Louisville, Kentucky, on January 22, 1896.

 He was interred in Cave Hill Cemetery.